Shopify/krane/README.md

 * Your cluster must be running Kubernetes v1.6.0 or higher
 * Each app must have a deploy directory containing its Kubernetes templates (see [Templates](#templates))
 * You must remove the` kubectl.kubernetes.io/last-applied-configuration` annotation from any resources in the namespace that are not included in your deploy directory.
-If you do not, kubernetes-deploy will delete them.
+This annotation is added automatically when you create resources with `kubectl apply`. `kubernetes-deploy` will prune any resources that have this annotation and are not in the deploy directory.**
-* Each app managed by `kubernetes-deploy` must have its own exclusive namespace.
-(This requirement can be bypassed with the `--no-prune` option, but it is not recommended.)
+* Each app managed by `kubernetes-deploy` must have its own exclusive Kubernetes namespace.**

+**This requirement can be bypassed with the `--no-prune` option, but it is not recommended.

 ## Installation